davidgasquez/handbook/Ideas.md

 Could be an awesome front-end to explore [[Open Data]].

 ## Data Augmenter

-- An organization could focus on curating open datasets and offer a way for people to upload their datasets and get them augmented.
+- An organization could focus on curating [[Open Data]] and offer a way for people to upload their datasets and get them augmented.
 	- E.g: Upload a CSV with year and country and the tool could suggest GDP per capita or population.
 - Extract data from Wikipedia and other open datasets.